 - Heat a large skillet to medium heat and spray with cooking oil.
 Toss shrimp with Jerk seasoning and cook for 3-4 minutes on each side until shrimp is pink and cooked through.

-- Place the sweet potato tortilla chips in a single layer on a large baking sheet, top with roasted sweet potatoes, black beans, shrimp, onions and cheese.
+- To assemble the nachos, place the sweet potato tortilla chips in a single layer on a large baking sheet, then top with roasted sweet potatoes, black beans, shrimp, onions and cheese.
 Broil on low for approximately one minute until cheese is melted.